Mayer-Vietoris squares in algebraic geometry: Introduction

-A \emph{weak Mayer--Vietoris square} is a cartesian diagram of algebraic stacks as in \eqref{E:MV-square} such that for every morphism of algebraic stacks $W \to X$ with image disjoint from $U$, the induced morphism $f_W \colon W' \to W$ is an isomorphism. \end{definition} The condition of being a weak Mayer--Vietoris square is trying to capture that $X'$ contains all neighborhoods of the complement of $U$ in $X$.
+where $j$ is an open immersion.
+It is a \emph{weak Mayer--Vietoris square} if for every morphism of algebraic stacks $W \to X$ with image disjoint from $U$, the induced morphism $f_W \colon W'=X'\times_X W \to W$ is an isomorphism.
+It will be convenient to let $i\colon Z \inj X$ denote a closed immersion with complement $U$.
+Then $Z':=f^{-1}(Z)\to Z$ is an isomorphism. \end{definition} The condition of being a weak Mayer--Vietoris square is trying to capture that $X'$ contains all infinitesimal neighborhoods of $Z$ in $X$.
 In particular, if $X$ and $X'$ are locally noetherian, then being a weak Mayer--Vietoris square is equivalent to $f_Z$ being an isomorphism and $f$ being flat at all points over $Z$ (Lemma \ref{L:MV-different-notions}).

 Fix a weak Mayer--Vietoris square as in \eqref{E:MV-square}.
 If $f$ is \'etale, then it is also known as an \emph{\'etale neighborhood}, or upper distinguished square, or Nisnevich square.
-These were recently treated in depth in~\cite{MR2774654}.
+These were treated in depth in~\cite{MR2774654}.
 Some highlights of the theory are that \'etale neighborhoods are pushouts in the $2$-category of algebraic stacks and that quasi-coherent sheaves (and many more things) can be glued along \'etale neighborhoods. \'Etale neighborhoods feature prominently in the interactions between algebraic geometry and topology.

 There is another class of weak Mayer--Vietoris squares, which generalize \'etale neighborhoods, that have been considered and applied to great effect in the past \cite{MR0272779,MR1374653}.
 These are our main object of interest. \begin{definition} A \emph{flat Mayer--Vietoris square} is a weak Mayer--Vietoris square as in \eqref{E:MV-square} such that $f$ is flat. \end{definition} Our first main result is the following. \begin{maintheorem} Fix a flat Mayer--Vietoris square as in \eqref{E:MV-square}.
-If $X$ is locally excellent, then the square \eqref{E:MV-square} is a pushout in the $2$-category of algebraic stacks. \end{maintheorem}
+If $X$ is locally the spectrum of a $G$-ring (e.g., locally excellent), then the square \eqref{E:MV-square} is a pushout in the $2$-category of algebraic stacks. \end{maintheorem}